Leagomotsepe/BudgetTrackerApp/README.md

-# UniBudget Mobile Application
+# OPSC6311-UniBudget

+## Group Members
+- Leago Motsepe
+- Dimpho Tshabalala
+- Lethabo Mokaba

-## Overview
+## Project Description

-UniBudget is a mobile budgeting application developed using Android Studio.
-The purpose of the app is to help users manage their personal finances by tracking expenses, setting budgets, and viewing financial reports.

-This application was developed as part of an academic assignment to demonstrate mobile development concepts such as multi-activity navigation, local data storage using Room Database, and user interaction.

----
+UniBudget is an Android budgeting and expense tracking application developed using Kotlin and Room Database.

 ## Features

-* User Registration and Login (Authentication)
+- User Registration and Login
-* Add Expenses
+- Add Expenses
-* View All Expenses
+- View Expenses
-* Set Budget Goals
-* Category Management (Basic implementation)
-* Reports (Total spending overview)
-* Camera Integration (Capture feature)
-* Dashboard Navigation (Multiple screens)

----
+- Expense Categories
+- Budget Management
+- Reports and Analytics
+- Receipt Scanning using Camera and OCR

 ## Technologies Used

-* Kotlin (Programming Language)
+- Kotlin
-* Android Studio
+- Android Studio
-* Room Database (Local storage)
-* XML (UI Design)
-* Coroutines (Background operations)

----

-## System Architecture

-The application follows a simple modular structure:

-* Activities handle user interface and interaction
-* Room Database handles data storage
+- Room Database
-* DAO (Data Access Object) manages database queries
-* Entities represent data models (User, Expense, Category)

----

-## Key Components

-* LoginActivity – Handles user authentication
-* DashboardActivity – Main navigation hub
-* AddExpenseActivity – Adds new expenses
-* ViewExpensesActivity – Displays saved expenses
-* BudgetActivity – Allows setting a budget
-* ReportsActivity – Displays total spending
-* CategoryActivity – Basic category feature

----

-## Testing

-The application was tested by:

-* Registering and logging in users
-* Adding and retrieving expenses
-* Navigating between activities
-* Verifying database persistence

----

-## Camera Feature

-The application includes camera functionality which allows users to capture images.
-This demonstrates the integration of device hardware into the application.

----
+- ML Kit Text Recognition

-## Known Limitations
+## Installation

-* Category feature is basic
-* Reports are simplified (total spending only)
-* UI can be further enhanced

----
-## How to Run the App
+1. Clone the repository

-1. Open the project in Android Studio
+2. Open in Android Studio
-2. Allow Gradle to sync
-3. Run the application using:

-    * Android Emulator OR
-    * Physical Android Device

----
-## Author / Team

-Developed as part of a group academic project.

----
+3. Sync Gradle
+4. Run on an Android device or emulator

-## Conclusion
+## Repository

-UniBudget demonstrates core mobile application development concepts including user authentication, database integration, multiscreen navigation, and feature implementation within a structured Android application.
+GitHub repository for the project.